Welcome to the

 How to gain consensus with your partner.

-Dr. Carlos Todd our principal therapist has worked with men and relationships issues for several years.
-For a man to come to counseling there are a number of hurdles that need to be addressed.
+Carlos Todd, Ph.D., LCMHC, our principal therapist, has worked with men and relationship issues for several years.
+For a man to come to counseling, several hurdles need to be addressed.

-Men often feel comfortable talking to other men this is why Dr. Todd has seen a large number of men over the last several years with good success.
-Also despite how it may appear men struggle with anxiety and depression at high rates which can manifest itself as anger.
+Men often feel comfortable talking to other men; this is why Dr. Todd has seen many men over the last several years with good success.
+Also, despite how it may appear, men struggle with anxiety and depression at high rates, manifesting as anger.

-A skilled therapist will be able to determine if this is the case and if there are any other factors that may be contributing to why conflict in the relationship.
-If you are a man reading this post I encourage you tube open to the positive results that are possible with therapy and if you are a woman reading this post consider going to the first appointment with your partner.
+A skilled therapist will determine if this is the case and if any other factors may contribute to why conflict in the relationship.
+If you are a man reading this post, I encourage you to be open to the positive results possible with therapy, and if you are a woman reading this post, consider going to the first appointment with your partner.

 We have learned from experience that it is not enough to ask couples to come in and just talk about their problems.
-We utilize a structured process by adapting the PREPARE-ENRICH assessment to ensure we know from the onset the deficits in the relationship, then we target each of these deficits over the course of 6-8 weeks.
+We utilize a structured process by adapting the PREPARE-ENRICH assessment to ensure we know from the onset of the deficits in the relationship; then, we target each of these deficits over 6-8 weeks.